CEED/libCEED/doc/sphinx/source/libCEEDapi.rst

      element containing :math:`i`

-   - this is an overlapping vector decomposition with overlaps only across different processors - there is no duplication of unknowns on a single processor
+   - this is an overlapping vector decomposition with overlaps only across different processors---there is no duplication of unknowns on a single processor

    - the shared dofs/unknowns are the overlapping dofs, i.e. the ones that have